 Getting pictures of the car damage is very important.
 But context is important as well.
 There may be things in surrounding areas – even if you do not notice them at first – that can be used as evidence.
 Take pictures of surrounding businesses.
 One of these businesses may have security cameras that caught the accident on video.
 Having a photo will help you to remember to contact these businesses at a later date.

 You are probably wondering why taking a picture of a stop sign or a traffic light matters.
-But knowing that a traffic sign was present when an accident occurred may be a clue in re-constructing how the accident happened.
+But knowing that a traffic sign was present when an accident occurred may be a clue in reconstructing how the accident happened.
 Overgrown shrubbery at an intersection may make a traffic sign or approaching traffic harder to see.
 If there is a picture of a yield sign at an overgrown intersection where the accident occurred, it may imply that the at-fault driver failed to yield.
 Overgrown shrubbery can be trimmed so it is important to take photographs at the time of the accident.

 The more that you know about what happened at the scene of an accident, the better.
 For this reason, you should take pictures of everyone who is at the scene, including any witnesses, police officers, and the other driver.
 Passengers should also be photographed.
 When your attorney is trying to find witnesses who may be needed for testimony, these photographs will help jar your memory.

 There will probably be plenty of damage to photograph at the scene of an accident.
 Damage may include internal and external damage to any vehicles involved, damage to another object or building, and damage to a roadway or sign.
-In addition to capturing multiple shots of the damage, make sure to photograph any skid marks, debris, or other signs than an accident occurred.
+In addition to capturing multiple shots of the damage, make sure to photograph any skid marks, debris, or other signs that an accident occurred.

 There will be a number of details about your crash that you may not be able to recall on the spot.
-Photograph the make, model, and license plate number of the other driver, the other driver’s license, the other driver’s insurance and registration information, the badge of responding police officers, and something with a time and date stamp on it (like the face of your cellphone).
+Photograph the make, model, and license plate number of the other driver, the other driver’s license, the other driver’s insurance, and registration information, the badge of responding police officers, and something with a time and date stamp on it (like the face of your cellphone).

 Taking pictures of your injuries is one of the most important things that you can photograph after a crash.
 You should take pictures of your injuries as soon as possible after they were sustained.